Garaisourav12/SUDOKU_Solving/README.md

 # Game Functionalities
-There are four main functionalities,
+There are four buttons with four main functionalities,

 # Check Moves:
 This is the stage of the game that lets you know about the working or the quality checking of the.
 It will be transferred as the button named "Remove Wrong"